 - Stabbing pain developing suddenly on one side of the chest

-- An increase of pain when breathing in
+- An increase in pain when breathing in

 - Shortness of breath, often worse the larger the pneumothorax is

 - Anxiety, cough, and vague chest symptoms

 Delayed Diagnosis - Does It Amount to Medical Negligence?

 Pneumothorax often does not need medical intervention.
 However, if the bulla does not heal, the pneumothorax will steadily increase in size.
 This could lead to a severe and potentially life-threatening condition.
 To prevent this from happening, a pneumothorax deemed to be significant in size should be treated by aspirating the air.

 Spontaneous pneumothorax is usually recurrent, and a patient should be warned of the possibility of similar episodes occurring in the future.
 If someone does once again present with symptoms of pneumothorax, they should seek medical advice without delay, as their condition could have deteriorated.
 When spontaneous pneumothorax requires urgent management, patients receive advice to go immediately to ER, but medical errors can occur in the different stages of emergency room procedures.